Aurametrix/Alg/IoT/RaspberryPi.md

 Python packages: https://www.raspberrypi.org/documentation/linux/software/python.md

+Run your home on a Raspberry Pi: https://pragprog.com/titles/mrpython/portable-python-projects/

 piwheels (Python wheels) ready for use on the Raspberry Pi.
 Raspbian is pre-configured to use piwheels for pip. www.piwheels.org